chiachunfu/speech/README.md

   --out_graph=/the/quantized/.pb/file \
   --transforms='quantize_weights'
 ```
 You can check out the official quantization tutorial on Tensorflow website for other options in 'transforms'.
 After quantization, the model was sized down by 75% from 15.5Mb to 4.0Mb because of the eight-bit conversion.
 Due to the time limit, I haven't calculated the letter error rate with a test set to quantify the accuracy drop before and after quantization.
 For detailed discussion on neural network quantization, [here](https://petewarden.com/2017/06/22/what-ive-learned-about-neural-network-quantization/) is a great post by Pete Warden.

+Note that you can also do a full eight-bit calculation graph transformation by following the instructions [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms/#eight-bit-calculations).
+The model size was down to 5.9Mb after this conversion and the inference time is doubled.
+This could be due to the fact that the platforms (ARM when running on Pixel and intel core i5 when running on Mac air) I tested on are not optimized for 8-bit calculation.

 So now we have a compressed pretrained model, let's see what else we need to deploy the model on Android:

 ### TENSORFLOW OPS REGISTRATION
 Here we need to bazel build tensorflow to create a .so file that can be called by JNI and includes all the operation libraries we need for the pretrained WaveNet model inference.
 First, let's edit the WORKSPACE file in the cloned TensorFlow repository by uncommenting and updating the paths to SDK and NDK.
 Second, we need to find out what ops were used in the pretrained model and generate a .so file with that piece of information.
 There are two ways to do this (only the second one worked for me):